trueos/trueos-docs/trueos-handbook/preinstall.rst

 .. figure:: images/partition1.png

-   : Viewing Disk Layout in Disk Management
+   : Disk Layout in Disk Management

 Since the three Windows partitions fill the entire disk, the data partition must be shrunk to create space to install |trueos|.